 The group comprises the producer 808Charmer, rapper Mumblez Black Ink, and visual wizard Pure Anubis.
 Like every great hip-hop group or superhero power-team, there’s a different backstory for each member.
-Pure Anubis is an anime and manga fan (he’s watched over 200 films) and started directing to A) get girls and B) be successful.
-808Charmer discovered the drums in church, learnt about producing through the short-lived CBBC show Kerching! and has been making beats ever since.
-When he was younger, Mumblez didn’t even think hip-hop artists were rapping – he thought they were mumbling and would mouth along to videos on the TV.
-But after his Mum told him to stop pissing her off and learn the lyrics, he studied 50 Cent and The Game’s “How We Do”, figured he could rap along, and started to spit “Candy Shop” outside school.
-“I even did the little, ‘Yeah’,” he says, mimicking one of 50 Cent’s ad-libs as his face cracks into a Cheshire cat grin.
+Pure Anubis is an anime and manga fan (he’s watched over 200 films) and started directing to a) get girls and b) be successful.
+808Charmer discovered the drums in church, learned about producing through the short-lived CBBC show Kerching! and has been making beats ever since.
+When he was younger, Mumblez didn’t even think hip-hop artists were rapping—he thought they were mumbling and would mouth along to videos on the TV.
+But after his mom told him to stop pissing her off and learn the lyrics, he studied 50 Cent and The Game’s “How We Do,” figured he could rap along, and started to spit “Candy Shop” outside school.
+“I even did the little ‘Yeah’” he says, mimicking one of 50 Cent’s ad-libs as his face cracks into a Cheshire cat grin.

 Mumblez continues: “You can’t really find the comparison to 808INK.
 How many artists on the forefront are you really going to say that about?
 And how many that are coming up are you going to say that about?”

 In the past few months though, things have started to pick up.
-Since the latter end of last year, the group has released their best work to date: the triple-threat videos of “Suede Jaw”, “Q’d Up”, and the aforementioned “Crooked Bad”.
-They’ve released one off tracks “Peach”, “Blah De Frog”, and “DSSY” – another triptych, all made with the intention of boosting the group’s live performance to a level where it’s impossible to see them as a cute support act.
+Since firing their manager, the group has released their best work to date: the triple-threat videos of “Suede Jaw”, “Q’d Up”, and the aforementioned “Crooked Bad.”
+They’ve released one off tracks “Peach”, “Blah De Frog”, and “DSSY”—another triptych, all made with the intention of boosting the group’s live performance to a level where it’s impossible to see them as a cute support act.
 It seems the gears are finally grinding too: they’re being played on BBC 1Xtra, they’re being booked for festivals, more and more of London’s youth are taking notice.
 As someone who has been watching from the sidelines for the past year, it feels like 808INK are finally treading up to the precipice of something huge.

 The question is: who the hell is going to sign them?